stocker88/nextjswebsite/_posts/compoundinterest.md

 Compound growth is like a money-making snowball that gets bigger as it rolls, thanks to the money it picks up along the way.

+Warren Buffett was a kid hustling for pennies during the Depression, and at 11 years old in 1942, he launched his lifelong love of investing when he bought his first stock.
+Three shares of an oil company called Cities Service at about $38 each.
+He sold his shares soon after at $40 each.

 ## 4. Conclusion